wdi-sg/gitbook-2018/06-ruby-rails/ruby-intro/readme.md

 say_hello
 ```

-In Ruby, leaving the `()` off of a function call is acceptable.
+In Ruby, leaving the `()` off of a function call is possible.
 Since functions can't be passed as values (i.e., aren't first-class), Ruby knows that we mean to call the function, so it calls it.

 #### Parameters (Arguments)
 ```ruby